 Most resistance temperature detectors (RTDs) consist of a fine wire (typically platinum) wrapped around a ceramic core, exhibiting a linear increase in resistance as temperature rises.
-With a measuring range of -58 to 572 degrees F, RTDs generally have higher accuracy and repeatability than thermocouples, but their response times are slower.
+With a wide selection of measuring ranges, RTDs generally have higher accuracy and repeatability than thermocouples, but their response times are slower.

 have a linear increase in resistance as temperature rises.
 RTDs come in 2-wire, 3-wire or 4-wire versions.
 A 2-wire RTD signal is affected by the distance to the controller.
 3-wire or 4-wire RTDs can compensate for line losses.

 have two dissimilar metal wires joined at the hot junction.
 As temperature changes, a millivolt signal is read at the cold junction.
 The most common types of temperature thermocouples are Type J thermocouples and Type K thermocouples.
 Advantages of thermocouple sensors include: low cost, small size, wider temperature ranges and faster response than RTDs.
 The disadvantages of using thermocouples include: they are less linear and accurate than RTDs, a matching extension wire is needed, and thermocouples are sensitive to electrical noise.

 AutomationDirect offers a variety of RTD probes and sensors:

 RTD probes with IP66 NEMA 4X connection heads offering measuring ranges from -58 to 572 degrees F.